Ellis Stones: Landscape architecture career

 "Ellis Stones abhorred geometrical patterns as much as does nature on a grand scale, and straight paths, trimmed borders and serried ranks of plants are never to be found in his gardens.
 Curving paths leading to forever; informal clumps of plants, bending intimately towards each other; lichen-covered rocks of geological antiquity—these things distinguish his designs."

+— Thistle Harris, The Ellis Stones Garden Book, 1976.

 The second principle which guided Stones' work was the idea that gardens must be designed for the people who use them.
 This struck a chord with writer Anne Latreille as she researched his life and work for her book ‘The Natural Garden’ (1990).
-She noted how he would start by considering the owners' way of life including likely changing needs over time.
-He tried to include private, sheltered spaces to sit outdoors.
-And he was cognisant of providing beautiful outlooks from indoors as well as particular spots in the garden.
+Latreille noted how Stones would start by considering the owners' way of life including likely changing needs over time.
+He tried to include private, sheltered spaces to sit outdoors and he was cognisant of providing beautiful outlooks from indoors as well as particular spots in the garden.

 In addition to creating many hundreds of gardens throughout Melbourne, through his writings (for instance as an occasional then regular contributor to Australian Home Beautiful and later with his books), Stones must have influenced hundreds of thousands of home gardeners.
-His 1950s plant nursery in Lower Heidelberg Road helped to make native plants more available to the general public, and allowed him to provide brief advice to a large number of customers who had admired his work in others' gardens or who read his articles but could not afford to engage him.
+His 1950s plant nursery in Lower Heidelberg Road helped to make native plants more available to the general public, and allowed Stones to provide brief advice to a large number of customers who had admired his work in others' gardens or who read his articles but could not afford to engage him.